JiscMonitor/allapc/README.md

     "admin" : {
-        "account" : "<user account who provided this record originally>", "local_id" : "<identifier supplied by the user for this record>" },
+        "account" : "<user account who provided this record originally>", "local_id" : "<identifier supplied by the user for this record>", "last_upload" : "<date of last upload of this record>", "upload_source" : "<name of spreadsheet of last upload if relevant>" },

     "monitor" : { <apc record, as defined above> },